-Posted by admin | Posted in General, Language Arts, Math, Phonics, Primary Elementary, Science, Websites | Posted on 20-11-2007
+Posted by admin | Posted in Geography, History, Language Arts, Math, Middle/High School, Primary Elementary, Science, Secondary Elementary, Social Studies, Teacher Resources, Virtual Field Trips, Web2.0, Websites | Posted on 20-11-2007

 What it is: Fleck is a free web application (it doesn’t even require a download!) that allows teachers or students to add notes and bullets to any web page.
 The annotated pages can then be posted on a blog or shared with students or colleagues.
 This is amazing!
 Fleck also provides you with a history of all the pages you have Flecked so that they can be updated and visited again and again.
 Fleck makes the Internet a collaborative learning experience.